 - Missouri debuted a user-friendly Medigap Rate Shopper Tool in 2019.

-Medicare Advantage in Missouri
+Medicare Advantage use in Missouri

-Missouri residents who wish to enroll in Medicare Advantage can choose from a variety of different plans, although plan availability varies from one county to another.
-In some counties there are as few as nine plans available in 2020, while other counties have as many as 40 different Medicare Advantage plans available for purchase.
-As of 2019, there’s a Medicare Advantage open enrollment period (January 1 to March 31) during which people who are already enrolled in Medicare Advantage plans can switch to a different Medicare Advantage plan or drop their Medicare Advantage plan and enroll in Original Medicare instead.
+There’s an annual open enrollment period each fall (October 15 to December 7) during which people can change from Original Medicare to Medicare Advantage, or vice versa.
+There is also a Medicare Advantage open enrollment period (January 1 to March 31) during which people who are already enrolled in Medicare Advantage plans can switch to a different Medicare Advantage plan or drop their Medicare Advantage plan and enroll in Original Medicare instead.

 Medigap in Missouri: Extensive consumer protections

 Medigap plans are used to supplement Original Medicare, covering some or all of the out-of-pocket costs (for coinsurance and deductibles) that people would otherwise incur if they only had Original Medicare on its own.

 So in most states, people do not have a chance to switch to a new Medigap plan on a guaranteed-issue basis after their initial enrollment window ends.
-But Missouri’s “anniversary rule” allows enrollees an annual opportunity to switch from one Medigap insurer to another (as long as both plans are the same letter; for example, from one Plan G to another Plan G) on a guaranteed-issue basis during a window that starts 30 days before the plan anniversary date and continues for 30 days after it.
+But Missouri’s “anniversary rule” allows enrollees an annual opportunity to change from one Medigap insurer to another (as long as both plans are the same letter; for example, from one Plan G to another Plan G) on a guaranteed-issue basis during a window that starts 30 days before the plan anniversary date and continues for 30 days after it.
 So there’s essentially a two-month period each year during which people with Medigap coverage can switch to a different Medigap plan (with the same coverage level as their current plan).
 This window is different for each enrollee, since it’s based on the date they initially got their plan.

-And Missouri is among the majority of the states have adopted rules to ensure at least some access to Medigap plans for enrollees under the age of 65.
-Missouri residents have access to the same six-month guaranteed-issue window for Medigap, regardless of whether they’re becoming eligible for Medicare due to age or due to disability.
+And Missouri is among the majority of the states that have adopted rules to ensure at least some access to Medigap plans for enrollees under the age of 65.
+Missouri residents have access to the same six-month guaranteed-issue window for Medigap, regardless of whether they’re becoming eligible for Medicare in Missouri due to age or due to disability.
 The premiums are higher for enrollees under age 65, but not drastically so.

 In many states, premiums are two to four times more expensive for people under 65; in Missouri, most insurers’ rates for people under 65 are not more than 35 percent higher than the rates that apply to people who are 65.
 This is because Missouri regulates how much Medigap insurers can charge under-65 enrollees: According to the terms of Missouri’s Code of State Regulations [see 20 CSR 400-3.650(11)(E)(1)(B)], under-65 Medigap rates for each insurer must be equal to the “weighted average aged premium rate.”
 This document shows how that’s calculated, but it essentially means that people under the age of 65 will end up paying premiums that are higher, but not significantly higher, than the rates charged for a 65-year-old.

-Medicare Part D in Missouri
+Missouri Medicare Part D

-For 2020 coverage, there are 28 stand-alone Part D plans available in Missouri, with premiums ranging from $13 to $89 per month.
+For 2020 coverage, there are 28 stand-alone Medicare Part D plans available in Missouri, with premiums ranging from $13 to $89 per month.

 Medicare spending in Missouri

-In 2017, Original Medicare spent an average of $9,832 per beneficiary in Missouri (the data were standardized to eliminate differences in payment rates from one area to another, but it was only based on Original Medicare spending, so it did not include costs for Medicare Advantage enrollees).
-The national average that year was $9,761 per enrollee, so Medicare spending in Missouri was essentially the same as the national average.
-At either end of the spectrum, Louisiana had the highest average per-beneficiary Medicare costs, at $11,542, and Hawaii had the lowest, at $6,690.
+In 2018, Original Medicare spent an average of $10,205 per beneficiary in Missouri (the data were standardized to eliminate differences in payment rates from one area to another, but it was only based on Original Medicare spending, so it did not include costs for Medicare Advantage enrollees).
+The national average that year was $10,096 per enrollee, so Medicare spending in Missouri was essentially the same as the national average.
+At either end of the spectrum, Louisiana had the highest average per-beneficiary Medicare costs, at $11,932, and Hawaii had the lowest, at $6,971.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.